Constance Lee "Connie" Pettinger

 Constance Pettinger Obituary

 An opportunity to enroll in the Claremont Graduate University in Claremont, California, took her to the West Coast for new adventures.
-Her M.A. degree in College Student Personnel Administration led her to find an exciting position as an Assistant Dean of Students at the University of California, Berkeley.
+Her M.A. degree in Education, specializing in College Student Personnel Administration, prepared her to find an exciting position as an Assistant Dean of Students at the University of California, Berkeley.
 These were the turbulent times of the Free Speech Movement at the University in the 1960s.
-As one of the younger staff members, she was frequently called upon to serve as a bridge between the university administration and the student activists of the day.
+As one of the younger staff members, she often served as a bridge between the university administration and the student activists of the day.

 Connie met her husband-to-be Larry when he became her neighbor in an apartment building in Oakland.
-Larry was completing a graduate degree at the University, but it was unlikely that they would ever have met on campus.
-They married in Berkeley, California, on April 8, 1972.
+Larry was completing a Master's degree at the University, but it was unlikely that they would ever have met on campus.
+They married in Berkeley on April 8, 1972.
 Larry's first job after graduate school took them to Washington D.C., where he worked for an environmental consulting company.
-They moved to Sioux Falls, South Dakota in 1975, where Larry became a remote sensing scientist at the U.S. Geological Survey's Earth-observation satellite data center.
+They moved to Sioux Falls, South Dakota in 1975, where Larry became a remote sensing scientist at the U.S. Geological Survey's new Earth-observation satellite data center.

 Connie's passion for caring for and helping others blossomed in Sioux Falls when she became the director of the Senior Companion Program, a Federally funded demonstration program that recruited low-income seniors to assist homebound clients with companionship and support.
 Her role was especially challenging in those days, as women were not often given such leadership roles in this region.

-Larry transferred to the U.S. Geological Survey's headquarters in Reston in 1982.
-Connie became the Executive Director of Reston Interfaith Inc. (now known as Cornerstones), which was at the time a small non-profit social service agency serving low-income and homeless people and operating a developmental day care center, the Laurel Learning Center.
-Connie's organizational and networking skills and caring approach to her work helped the organization to grow significantly, expanding the supply of affordable housing in the area.
-Under her leadership, the Embry Rucker Community Shelter was opened in Reston in 1987.
-She brought together a diverse network of faith-based organizations, corporate partners, government agencies, donors, advocates, and volunteers who were deeply committed to strengthening and supporting families in need who live and work along the Dulles Corridor.
-In recognition of her leadership, in 1997, Connie was awarded a "Best of Reston" Award for Distinguished Community Service by the Greater Reston Chamber of Commerce and Reston Interfaith.
+Larry transferred to the U.S. Geological Survey's headquarters in Reston, Virginia, in 1982.
+Connie became the Executive Director of Reston Interfaith Inc. (now known as Cornerstones), which was at the time a small non-profit social service agency serving low-income and homeless people.
+Connie's management skills and caring approach to her work helped the organization grow significantly, expanding the supply of affordable housing in the area.
+She brought together a diverse network of faith-based organizations, corporate partners, government agencies, donors, advocates, and volunteers who were deeply committed to strengthening and supporting families and individuals in need who lived and worked in northwest Fairfax County.
+The Embry Rucker Community Shelter opened in 1987.
+The Laurel Learning Center, a developmental day care center, expanded its programs and its Infant and Toddler Center was named for Connie.
+In recognition of her leadership, Connie was awarded a "Best of Reston" Award for Distinguished Community Service in 1997 by the Greater Reston Chamber of Commerce and Reston Interfaith.
 She retired from her position in 2000.

 Affiliation with churches where they lived has been a sustaining part of Connie and Larry's marriage.
-In Reston, they were both active in several ministries at St. Anne's Episcopal Church.
-They now belong to Christ Church, Winchester.
+They were both active in several ministries at St. Anne's Episcopal Church in Reston and now belong to Christ Episcopal Church in Winchester.

 To plant trees in memory, please visit the Sympathy Store.